There are two main types of computer storage devices. HDD and SSD.

 In my point of view, we do not want to take risks.
 And, if someone tells you that SSD is going to enhance your computer speed, you may not believe them.
 The same thing applies to companies.
 No one wants to invest in a technology that is so much complex but has very low demand and hence the margins.

-General consumer will not understand the importance of an SSD and try to stick with the hard drive.
+The general consumers will not understand the importance of an SSD and try to stick with the hard drive.

 5. SSDs are complex to assemble.